JamesHMcKay/jamesmckay-personal-a7bb4/faq.md

           nor will it solve all the problems, but it allows for fast iterations and rapid improvements.
 I repeat this process until the final product is built, tested and ready to go.
-      - title: Can you manage our social media?
+      - title: What technology do you work with?
         content: >-
           Of course!
 I am happy to manage Twitter, LinkedIn, Instagram, Facebook and any other social media platform you wish to maintain.
 This